 The deadline for completion and submission of the Self-Assessment tax return online is normally 31 January following the end of the tax year.
-If it's completed in paper format, the deadline is earlier: 31 October following the end of the tax year to which the Annual Allowance tax charge relates.

-If you're filing your tax return online, HMRC will automatically work out the amount of the Annual Allowance tax charge for you, based on your marginal rate of income tax.
+When completing the return online, HMRC will automatically work out the amount of the Annual Allowance tax charge for you, based on your marginal rate of income tax.

-If you've opted to use the Scheme Pays facility to pay the Annual Allowance tax charge then, when completing your self assessment, you'll need to provide the Pension Scheme Tax Reference numbers, to allow HMRC to match the money from the scheme with the individual.
+If you've opted to use the Scheme Pays facility to pay the Annual Allowance tax charge then, when completing your self assessment tax return, you'll need to provide the Pension Scheme Tax Reference numbers, to allow HMRC to match the money from the scheme with the individual.

-The PSTR number for the Teachers' Pension Scheme (2010) Final Salary Section is 00328821RM.
+The PSTR number for the Teachers' Pension Scheme (2010) final salary section is 00328821RM.

-The PSTR number for the Teachers' Pension Scheme (2015) Career Average Section is 00810719RB.
+The PSTR number for the Teachers' Pension Scheme (2015) career average section is 00810719RB.